-- Stephen Ministry is a one-to-one lay caring ministry that is grounded in a biblical understanding of Jesus, his church, and his ministry.
-It helps those who have normal coping skills but need someone to walk alongside them in faith and prayer during times when they are overwhelmed, such loss of a loved one, loss of a job, becoming an “empty nester,” moving to a new location, coping with a chronic or terminal illness, or other stressful situations.
+Stephen Ministry is a one-to-one lay caring ministry that is grounded in a biblical understanding of Jesus, His church, and His ministry.
+It helps those who have normal coping skills but need someone to walk alongside them in faith and prayer during times when they are overwhelmed, such as loss of a loved one, loss of a job, becoming an “empty nester,” moving to a new location, coping with a chronic or terminal illness, or other stressful situations.

 Who can serve as a Stephen Minister?

 - Stephen Ministers are members of the congregation who have been trained by Stephen Leaders to offer high-quality, one-to-one Christian care to people going through tough times.
-Lay people trained by Canton First UMC (CFUMC) leadership in 2017 are the active Stephen Ministers at CFUMC.
+Lay people trained by Canton First Methodist Church (CFMC) leadership are the active Stephen Ministers at CFMC.
 Our Stephen Ministers are involved in peer supervision and ongoing study together.

 What type of training do Stephen Ministers receive?

-I’m willing to speak with a Stephen Minister, but isn’t this kind of ministry the pastor’s job?
+I’m willing to speak with a Stephen Minister, but isn’t this type of ministry the pastor’s job?